alexkemp9/Python3docs/README.md

 - 14 Introduction to Parsing | Pythonic Parsing with PyParsing | Simple Key–Value Data Parsing | p543
 - 14 Introduction to Parsing | Lex/Yacc-Style Parsing with ply | Simple Key–Value Data Parsing | p559

-The Contents utility has zero problem with this, but the Hyperlink process (`Ctrl-F5`) has a fatal problem with it, in that not all links will work.
+The Contents utility has zero problem with this, but the Hyperlink process (`Ctrl-F5`) has a fatal problem with it, in that only the first in such links will work.
+I would love to report this to LibreOffice, but that would just be a waste of time (see [BugZilla #164307](https://bugs.documentfoundation.org/show_bug.cgi?id=164307) as one example).

 ## *Contact*
 Send feedback via the [dev1galaxy.org forum](https://dev1galaxy.org/viewtopic.php?id=6915).